-More and more often, I’m running into young church leaders that aspire to be an Executive Pastor.
+More and more often now, I’m running into young church leaders that aspire to be an Executive Pastor.
 I’m fielding more and more questions about what young leaders can do to prepare for the role.

-With that in mind, and while this is not an exhaustive list, here are a couple of recommendations I’d make to any young church leader who thinks they may serve as an Executive Pastor (XP) one day.
+With that in mind, here are a couple of recommendations I’d make to any young church leader who thinks they may serve as an Executive Pastor (XP) one day.

 These are some qualities of a great executive pastor—

 Understand who you are, come to terms with who you are, and then be who you are.

 It’s not uncommon for young church leaders to think big and want something bigger than they’re able to handle sooner than they’re ready for it.
 It takes a deep well of experience built over time to serve well in the XP role—not just talent.

 In Matthew 8:5-13 the Roman Centurion demonstrates an incredible XP mindset (seriously, click the link and read it).
 He understands what it’s like to be in authority, so he has no problem submitting to authority.